Elevation – how drones will change cities

 Drones will transform cities, revolutionising how people travel, how goods are delivered and how buildings look and are constructed, according to a documentary by Dezeen.

-Architecture will change dramatically as the ground floor entrance is replaced by rooftop landing, parking and recharging zones and deliveries arrive via specially constructed portals on the sides of buildings.
+Architecture will change dramatically as the ground floor entrance is replaced by rooftop landing, parking and recharging zones and deliveries arrive via specially constructed portals on the sides of buildings, or rooftop platforms, built to accommodate drones.

-This vision of the future is set out in ELEVATION, a new documentary created by online architecture magazine Dezeen (www.dezeen.com).
+This vision of the future is set out in Elevation, a new documentary created by online architecture magazine Dezeen (www.dezeen.com).
+Read an in-depth story about the movie here.

-Leading figures from the worlds of architecture and technology have been interviewed exclusively for the movie.
+Leading figures from the worlds of architecture and technology were interviewed exclusively for the movie.

 Humans will soon be travelling by drone